Hot Issues for the Week of May 22, 2017

 Economic Growth Incentives

-SUPPORT AB 912 (Obernolte; R-Big Bear Lake) JOB CREATOR: Small Business Penalty Relief — Recognizes the challenges small businesses face in implementing complex state rules by allowing adjustment of civil penalties based upon specific mitigating factors.
-Assembly Accountability and Administrative Review Committee hearing April 26.
+SUPPORT AB 912 (Obernolte; D-Big Bear Lake) Small Business Penalty Relief — Recognizes the challenges small businesses face in implementing complex state rules by allowing adjustment of civil penalties based upon specific mitigating factors.
+Assembly Appropriations Committee; Suspense File.

 Increased Unnecessary Litigation Costs

-OPPOSE SB 49 (de León; D-Los Angeles) JOB KILLER: Creates Uncertainty and Increases Potential Litigation Regarding Environmental Standards — Creates uncertainty for businesses with respect to the federal environmental standards proposed to be incorporated into California law if backsliding occurs at the federal level in the future, and increases the potential for costly litigation by creating private rights of action under California law when certain events occur.
-Senate Judiciary Committee hearing April 25.
+OPPOSE SB 49 (de León; D-Los Angeles) JOB KILLER: Creates Uncertainty and Increases Potential Litigation Regarding Environmental Standards — Creates uncertainty for businesses with respect to the federal environmental standards proposed to be incorporated into California law if backsliding occurs at the federal level and the standards/requirements to be adopted by state agencies, and increases the potential for costly litigation by creating private rights of action under California law when certain events occur.
+Senate Appropriations Committee; Suspense File.

 Labor and Employment

-OPPOSE SB 258 (Lara; D-Bell Gardens) State-Only Labeling — Drives up the cost to consumers of cleaning products by requiring state-only ingredient disclosure on the labels of such products, which fails to protect confidential business information, exacerbates the “overwarning” problem, imposes vague requirements, and undermines existing consumer and worker protection laws and product innovation.
+OPPOSE UNLESS AMENDED SB 258 (Lara; D-Bell Gardens) State-Only Labeling — Drives up the cost to consumers of cleaning products by requiring state-only ingredient disclosure on the labels of such products, which fails to protect confidential business information, exacerbates the “overwarning” problem, imposes vague requirements, and undermines existing consumer and worker protection laws and product innovation.
 The bill further imposes an unworkable secondary container labeling requirement on businesses.
-Senate Labor and Industrial Relations Committee hearing April 26.
+Senate Appropriations Committee; Suspense File.